neverinfamous/do-manager-admin-hooks/README.md

 # @do-manager/admin-hooks

-Admin hooks for Cloudflare Durable Objects that enable integration with [DO Manager](https://do.adamic.tech).
+Admin hooks for Cloudflare Durable Objects that enable integration with [Durable Object Manager](https://do.adamic.tech).

 ## Installation